SH7072/KeySnaps-Frontend/README.md

 * To install the dependencies run : ```npm i```

 * To run the app run : ```npm start```

+* Add the required keys ( key specified in env.text ).

 * Then the website can be accessed using : ```http://localhost:3000/```.